Master of Education in Indigenous Education (MEd)

 Supervision

-Course-based programs may assign academic advisors to cohorts of students, but usually do not require applicants to reach out to individual professors / faculty members to seek commitment as their supervisor.
-Please do not contact faculty members if you are applying to this program.
+Course-based programs do not have a thesis component.
+While they may assign academic advisors to students, they do not require applicants to reach out to individual professors / faculty members to seek commitment as their thesis supervisor.
+Please do not contact faculty members for the purposes of thesis supervision if you are applying to this program.

 Citizenship Verification